Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-create-hello-world-web-app.md

 editor: ''

 ms.assetid: 20d41e88-9eab-462e-8ee3-89da71e7a33f
+ms.author: robmcm;asirveda
+ms.date: 02/01/2018
+ms.devlang: java
 ms.service: app-service
-ms.workload: web
 ms.tgt_pltfrm: multiple
-ms.devlang: java
 ms.topic: article
-ms.date: 11/15/2017
-ms.author: robmcm;asirveda
+ms.workload: web
 ---

 # Create a Hello World web app for Azure using Eclipse

 This tutorial shows how to create and deploy a basic Hello World application to Azure as a web app by using the [Azure Toolkit for Eclipse].